organix/uFork/ufork-wasm/awp.md

     -> cancel

-The `callback` receives a pair when the request completes (which may be never).
+The `callback` receives a pair when the request completes (which could be never).
 The value of the tail indicates success or failure.

 On success, the tail of the pair is `#nil` and the head of the pair is the